zhuoxingzhang/zhuoxingzhang.github.io/_pages/cv.md

   }
 </style>
 ## Education
-* Ph.D in Computer Science, the University of Auckland, 2023 - present
+* PhD in Computer Science, the University of Auckland, 2023 - present
-* M.S. in Software Engineering, Southwest University, 2016 - 2019
+* MSc in Software Engineering, Southwest University, 2016 - 2019
-* B.S. in Software Engineering, South-Central Minzu University, 2012 - 2016
+* BSc in Software Engineering, South-Central Minzu University, 2012 - 2016

 ## Skills